 When I think of bugging out, my imagination makes it seem like an extended camping trip.
-The weather is beautiful, the fish can’t wait to jump on my hook, there are berries in the woods and an occasional deer stops right in my sights.
+The weather is beautiful, the fish can’t wait to jump on my hook, there are berries in the woods and an occasional deer stops right in my sights, and starting a fire is just like second nature.
 Ahh, it almost makes me wish for an excuse to bug out.

 Of course, reality is nothing like that idealistic view of bugging out.
 If I ever have to bug out, it will probably be in the midst of the worst storm I’ve ever seen, my car won’t start, so I’ll have to do it at night and the fish and game will all be hiding.
 If I could just get a fire started so I could make some coffee, things would be a whole lot better.

-Building a fire in any weather conditions is a skill that should be enhanced and practiced.
-After all, the times when you most need fire are also the times when fire is most difficult to build.
+Starting a fire in any weather conditions is a skill that should be enhanced and practiced.
+After all, the times when you most need fire are also the times when starting a fire is most difficult to do.

 Fire provides a lot of important things in survival situations.
 It gives you light when the sun goes down as well as provides protection as it tends to ward off wild animals hunting in the darkness.
 Fire also provides heat and most importantly, it serves as your source of energy for cooking food and boiling water.

 Fire building is often considered by many to be simple child’s play.
 But what if you find yourself in a situation where you need to build a fire during or immediately following a torrential downpour?
 Would you still look and consider fire starting in this situation as a mere child’s play?

 Starting a fire in those conditions is extremely difficult, even though it is even more necessary at a time like that, than in my idealistic dream of a bug out.
 Cold wet weather is prime time for hypothermia, so starting a fire is essential for survival.
 Unfortunately, wet weather makes it extremely hard to start a fire.